Plantar wart: Cause

 Plantar warts are benign epithelial tumors generally caused by infection by human papillomavirus types 1, 2, 4, 60, or 63, but also by types 57, 65, 66, and 156.
 These types are classified as clinical (visible symptoms).
 The virus attacks compromised skin through direct contact, possibly entering through tiny cuts and abrasions in the stratum corneum (outermost layer of skin).
 After infection, warts may not become visible for several weeks or months.
-Because of pressure on the sole of the foot or finger, the wart is pushed inward, and a layer of hard skin may form over the wart.
+Because of pressure on the sole of the foot or toes, the wart is pushed inward, and a layer of hard skin may form over it.
 A plantar wart can be painful if left untreated.

 Warts may spread through autoinoculation, by infecting nearby skin, or by contaminated walking surfaces.
 They may fuse or develop into clusters called mosaic warts.

 Diagnosis

 A plantar wart is a small lesion that appears on the surface of the skin and typically resembles a cauliflower, with tiny black petechiae (tiny hemorrhages under the skin) in the center.
 Pinpoint bleeding may occur when these are scratched.
 Plantar warts occur on the soles of the feet and toes.
 They may be painful when standing or walking.

 Plantar warts are often similar to calluses or corns, but can be differentiated by close observation of skin striations.
 Feet are covered in friction ridges, which are akin to fingerprints of the feet.
 Friction ridges are disrupted by plantar warts; if the lesion is not a plantar wart, the striations continue across the top layer of the skin.
 Plantar warts tend to be painful on application of pressure from either side of the lesion, rather than direct pressure, unlike corns (which tend to be painful on direct pressure instead).